ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 );
 ```

-Every time state changes in your model, it will be persisted via the selected storage engine (the browser's localStorage by default).
+Every time the state changes it will be saved to the configured storage engine (`sessionStorage` by default).

-When your application is mounted again, e.g. on a page refresh, the data will be rehydrated from the storage into your store during the store's creation.
+When your application is freshly mounted, e.g. on a page refresh, any data that exists within the configured storage engine will be used to rehydrate your state accordingly.

 ```javascript
 const store = createStore(model); // state is automatically rehydrated